comparison guide

 Where Goodcall falls short for dental

-- No dental-specific emergency triage or recall automation
+• No dental-specific emergency triage or recall-ready intake handoff

 #4: CallJolt -- Newer Platform, No Confirmed HIPAA BAA